 Harris lands 2020 endorsement from 2 Black Caucus members

-Two more members of the Congressional Black Caucus are backing Kamala Harris's bid for the presidency.
+Two more members of the Congressional Black Caucus are backing Kamala Harris's bid for the presidency: Reps.
+Bobby Rush of Illinois and Frederica Wilson of Florida.

 Comments